redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 ```

 (In this case we don't export `Empty` so that if there aren't any, that section of the final page won't render anything, not even indicating to the user that something is missing.)

+If you ever create additional clients for your server (a mobile app, perhaps) you'll be giving yourself a huge advantage by using GraphQL from the start.

 #### Apollo Cache